icyphy/accessors/web/userInterface/dashboard/README.txt

 1)Write a custom webcomponent using React and put it in the dashboard/src directory.
 Take dashboard/src/graphElement.jsx as an example.
 2)From dashboard directory run $webpack --entry graphElement.jsx --output graphElementBundle.js
 3)Escape the text of graphElementBundle.js.
 I've been doing this (inefficiently) by opening it in a text editor and copying the text to https://www.freeformatter.com/javascript-escape.html.
-4)Take the text string and seperate it into two parts around the name of the webcomponent.
+4)Take the text string and separate it into two parts around the name of the webcomponent.
 You can find it by doing a ctrl-f on the name, because it will only appear it once in the escaped  graphElementBundle.js.
 The User Interface has to be able to give the component a name of its choosing.
 5)On the swarmlet managing the websocket server, write a script that waits until the server has received a JSON message from the interface app with these attributes
         "id" : "system",
-        "msg" : "start"
+        "msg" : "dashboard"
 Then send a JSON message to the interface with these attributes
         id: "system",
-        componentHead: accordHeadString,
-        componentTail: accordTailString
-Note that in cape code at least you'll have to first wrap this JSON inside the message attributes of an object
+        component: <webComponentWith ‘__componentName__’ written as its name, Note that in cape code at least you'll have to first wrap this JSON inside the message attributes of an object
         socketID: <CorrectResponseSocketGoesHere, likely 0>,
         message: <MessageFromAboveGoesHere>